mongodb/specifications/source/find_getmore_killcursors_commands.rst

 Behavior of Limit, skip and batchSize
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The new **find** command has different semantics to the existing 3.0 and earlier **OP_QUERY** wire protocol message.
+The **find** command has different semantics to the existing 3.0 and earlier **OP_QUERY** wire protocol message.
 The **limit** field is a hard limit on the total number of documents returned by the cursor no matter what **batchSize** is provided.
 This includes other limiting operations, such as the **$limit**